2025 European Baseball Championship: Final round

 The Netherlands won the tournament, going undefeated.
-Against Spain in the semifinals, a rematch of a Spanish win in the 2023 championship, Dutch pitcher Kevin Kelly relieved the injured Tom de Blok in the first inning and got 16 strikeouts in 8 1/3 innings.
-That performance, and two saves earlier in the tournament, won Kelly the best pitcher award.
-The Netherlands beat Italy, which had been the only other undefeated team, in the championship game, 6–5.
+In the semifinals, avenging a loss to Spain in the 2023 championship semifinals, Dutch pitcher Kevin Kelly relieved the injured Tom de Blok in the first inning and got 16 strikeouts in 8 1/3 innings.
+That performance, along with two saves earlier in the tournament, won Kelly the best pitcher award.
+The Netherlands beat Italy, which had been the only other undefeated team, 6–5 in the championship game.
 Giaconino Lasaracina, who hit a tournament-leading six home runs, homered for Italy in the loss, while Sharlon Schoop hit a home run for the Dutch and had 2 runs batted in.

 Spain lost in the third place game, 9–2 to the Czech Republic, giving the Czechs their first medal in the European tournament.
 Great Britain, after finishing second in the 2023 tournament, was knocked out of title contention again by Spain, losing in the quarterfinals.